Marchant d'Art

 I did research for my Master's degree while living in Florence and studying Etruscan, Renaissance and Medieval Art.
 I taught at the College/University level from 1988 to 2010, mostly Art History and drawing.
 I paint in acrylic, oil, and watercolor and draw in graphite and colored pencil primarily.
 Predictably, many of my subjects are Art Historical.

-I paint Icons, both Greek and Russian.
+I have studied in both Greek and Russian Orthodox Icon painting schools.
 I have always been drawn to the Madonna and Child - I remember being about nine years old looking at an encyclopedia and thinking to myself, "This is the Madonna.
 This is Art.
 This is what I will do when I grow up."
 And I did.
 After 4 arduous years earning my Ph.D., I had a dream that instructed me to "paint icons," specifically the Madonna in Santa Maria Nova in Rome.
 This is a very early 5-7th Century, Roman Icon.
 I have painted her 5 or 6 times and I just don't seem to tire of either painting or drawing her.

 When I first began painting Icons I didn't know that I wasn't supposed to change them so I made the Madonna a bit prettier, the Child a bit less old.
 Later I attended the Saint John of Damascus Icon Painting Academy and the Christ Pantocrator I completed there is one of my best and very closely resembled the pattern we were given to copy.
 Now, when someone asks me: "But you don't want to paint a slavish copy, do you?"
 I fervently answer, "YES!
-Yes, I do!"
-It seems that in spite of my best intentions my own style sometimes creeps into my Icon paintings.
-I have made peace with this flaw in my art by resigning myself to including, inadvertently, a "human" element.
+Yes, I do!".
+In spite of my best intentions my own style sometimes creeps into my Icon paintings.
+I have made peace with this by resigning myself to including, inadvertently, a "human" element.

 I married in 2009, after 30 years of being single, and my husband was raised Russian Orthodox.
 Him passing his father's personal Icon to his own son was an important part of our wedding ceremony.
-Icons have a power all their own.
-My husband and I were drawn together partly because of my Icon paintings.
-In
+Icons and religious paintings have a power all their own.
+My husband and I were drawn together because of my Icon paintings.